-Before we had sweet and dry, vermouth was typically described as Italian or French, geographical indicators that categorized the majority of the world’s commercially available vermouth.
+Before they were sweet and dry, vermouth was typically described as Italian or French, geographical indicators that categorized the majority of the world’s commercially available vermouth.
 Things have come a long way since then.
-The craft cocktail renaissance of the past two decades has led to a renewed interest in vermouth stateside, with many new producers calling America home.
+The craft cocktail renaissance of the past two decades has led to a renewed interest in vermouth stateside, with many new producers calling the United States home.

 “The rise of American vermouth is a very exciting development in the cocktail sphere,” says Sother Teague, the beverage director of New York City’s Amor y Amargo.
-He notes that more producers are popping up, making unique offerings based on indigenous botanicals.
-By fusing Old World techniques with New World ingredients, they’re opening up countless possibilities for mixing cocktails.
+He notes that more producers are appearing, making unique offerings based on indigenous botanicals.
+By fusing Old World techniques with New World ingredients, they’ve opened countless possibilities for mixing cocktails.

-“Cocktail culture definitely leads the pack in this trend,” says Claire Sprouse, the owner of Hunky Dory in Brooklyn.
+“Cocktail culture definitely leads the pack,” says Claire Sprouse, the owner of Hunky Dory in Brooklyn, New York.
 “We brought sherry back, for goodness’ sake!”
 Sprouse also believes people’s desire to enjoy quality social experiences has led to more drinkers opting for lower-proof drinks.

 Washington, D.C.’s Capitoline makes this unique vermouth from California sangiovese and local grain spirit that has been infused with 13 botanicals and spices.
 Teague says that it’s bittersweet, with notes of quinine, citrus and baking spices. “[Serving it] long with seltzer is a treat on the porch in summer,” he says.
 “It also makes a great Negroni with a floral gin like Hayman’s Old Tom.”